 Hotel bellhops check bags for arriving/departing guests as a courtesy, and if you play your cards right you can usually take advantage of this.
 Dress like a business traveler, tip generously, and don’t lie if asked.
 You’re best off trying large convention hotels where the bell desk is outside the lobby (not smaller hotels where it’s at the front desk); walk into a side door of the hotel and out the front door to the bell desk.

-One last resort is the left-luggage facility at Union Station.
-It’s expensive, but it’s also right there.
+One last resort is the left-luggage facility at Union Station, next to the MARC commuter rail gates.
+It’s expensive, but it’s also right there